-In 2021, one director-Louis Têtu-informed us of his decision not to seek another term.
-I want to sincerely thank Mr. Têtu for his active and significant contribution to the Board's work since he arrived in May 2016.
-Mr. Têtu is a talented entrepreneur and visionary who encouraged all of us to think outside the box.
-Thank you so much, Louis.
+One director-Mario Albert-informed us of his decision not to seek another term in 2023.
+I want to sincerely thank Mr. Albert for his outstanding contribution to the Board's work since he arrived in 2020.
+Mario has given us the immense benefit of his expertise in various fields, including industry regulation and digital technologies.